 Each encoder is set up differently and will need to be configured properly, or the stream simply will not work.
 As we’ve discovered, this is the most challenging aspect of Facebook Live streaming — and is where many people fail to get a stream to work in the first place.
 People tend to blame Facebook for a poor experience when, in reality, they are not providing the proper stream settings, dramatically degrading performance.
 It’s critical to test your encoder at length, so you can become an expert and get this right every time.

-The new Facebook Live API is capable of “talking” to a live-streaming encoder.
-To take advantage of this new capability, you need a Facebook Live encoder that integrates with the updated API, such as the Wowza ClearCaster™ appliance.
+The Facebook Live API is capable of “talking” to a live streaming encoder.
+To take advantage of this capability, you need a encoder that integrates with the updated API, such as the Wowza ClearCaster Pro appliance.
 Recognizing that encoder configuration is the primary reason Facebook Live broadcasts fail, Wowza Media Systems built this device working directly with Facebook, with the aim of simplifying live encoder configuration — by removing it altogether.

 Every detail of the streaming configuration process, including the streaming URL, stream key, resolution, bitrate, frame rate, key frame and sample settings are loaded, without you ever having to think about it.